etirouthier/keras_dna/docs/sparse.md

 The labels shape is `(batch_size, seq_len, nb cell type, nb annotation)`

-**Warning :** This functionnality combines with data_augmentation may take a while ...
+**Warning :** This functionality combines with data_augmentation and may take a while ...

 ## Positive definition

 In the case of a model classifying between several functions, the same window can be positively labeled for more than one function.
-Use the keyword `define_positive` to change the definition of a positive label: either a positive sequence needs to contain a function occurence as a whole or just any part of a function occurence.
+Use the keyword `define_positive` to change the definition of a positive label: either a positive sequence needs to contain a function occurence as a whole, or just any part of a function occurence.
 Note that it does not mean that a data_augmentation will be applied.

 ```python
 from keras_dna import Generator